-Queens Workers’ Compensation Attorney
+Queens Workers’ Compensation Attorneys

 Filing a Workers’ Compensation Claim in New York City

 At the Harris Firm, LLC, we handle worker's compensation claims on behalf of healthcare workers in Queens, the Bronx, and all of New York City's boroughs.
-With over 25 year of experience, our attorneys are well-versed in the state's workers' compensation system.
+With over two decades of experience, our attorneys are well-versed in the state's workers' compensation system.
 We understand how the process works, as well as the unique needs of injured healthcare workers.
 Our firm develops innovative legal strategies and provides personalized attention to each healthcare provider who contracts COVID-19 at work or with in the scope of their employment.

 In New York, nearly every employee is entitled to workers’ compensation.
 This means that if you were involved in an on-the-job accident or suffered a work-related injury, illness, or medical condition, you are likely entitled to financial compensation for certain expenses and losses through the state’s workers’ compensation system.
 However, just because you are entitled to benefits does not necessarily mean that you will be able to recover those benefits easily.

 Filing a workers’ compensation can be confusing, time-consuming, and difficult.
 This is especially true when your employer or their insurance provider disputes your claim.
 When this happens, hiring a Queens workers' compensation attorney may be your best option.
 At the Harris Firm, LLC, we represent injured workers in navigating the workers’ compensation system, from filing an initial claim to appealing claim denials, coverage, and related issues.
 Based in Queens, our workers’ compensation attorneys represent injured workers from all industries throughout NYC’s five boroughs.
 Whether you were injured in a catastrophic workplace accident or diagnosed with a debilitating work-related medical condition, our team is ready to fight for you and your rights.

 Who Is Covered by Workers’ Compensation in New York?